 Although creating a professional email address isn’t a tough task, here are some things that you should keep in mind:

-- Keep it Short — Don’t make your professional email address too long.
-If you have a very long name (like in my case), use a shorter version that’s easy to recall.
+1. Keep it Short — Don’t make your professional email address too long.
+If you have a very long name, use a shorter version that’s easy to recall.

-- Make it Pronounceable — There will be times when you’ll have to read your email address out loud to someone, either on the phone or in person and hence, you should try to make your professional email address as pronounceable as possible.
-There’s no way that anyone can understand my last name, so I shortened it to “DRK” in one of my email accounts.
+2. Make it Pronounceable — There will be times when you’ll have to read your email address out loud to someone, either on the phone or in person, so you should try to make your professional email address as pronounceable as possible.

 Professional Email Address Format